Tahani Al-Zahrani

-Tahani Garmallah Al-Zahrani (تهاني غرم الله الزهراني; born 11 February 1996) is a Saudi footballer who plays as a defender for Saudi Women's Premier League club Al-Shabab.
+Tahani Garmallah Al-Zahrani (تهاني غرم الله الزهراني; born 11 February 1996) is a Saudi footballer who plays as a defender for Saudi Women's Premier League club Al-Hilal.

 Club career

 Al-Zahrani began playing in community tournaments with The White Lion team.

 She moved to Al-Shabab in 2022 to play in the Saudi Women's Premier League and finished third in the 2022/23 season.

 In November 2022, She contributed to Al-Shabab winning the bronze medal in futsal at the 2022 Saudi Games in Riyadh.

 In the following season 2023/24, Al-Zahrani formed a force for Al-Shabab in the left-back position, contributing to her team's second place in the SAFF Women's Cup.

 In September 2025, Al-Ahli signed Al-Zahrani with a contract extending until 2026.

+On July 2026, Al-Hilal signed Al-Zahrani to a contract running until 2028.

 International career

 In February 2022, Al-Zahrani was named as part of the first-ever Saudi Arabia women's national football team for the two friendlies against Seychelles and Maldives.